dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Press the Remove button](/files/remove-member-button.jpg)

-1. The member should no longer show on the members tab once they have been removed from the account.
+1. The member should no longer show on the members tab once they are removed from the account.

     ![Member removed](/files/remove-member-removed.jpg)